 In 2008, after moving to the Asheville area of North Carolina, Caitley returned to her design roots, embarking on a new, self-taught, journey of hand screen printed textiles and pattern design.

-To find out more about Caitley's journey from NYC's Broadway, to the mountains of Western North Carolina, check out articles in the Sept ’12 issue of WNC Woman Magazine, the summer 2016 issue of Carolina Home + Garden and the August 2016 issue of
+To find out more about Caitley's journey from NYC's Broadway, to the mountains of Western North Carolina, check out articles in the Sept ’12 issue of WNC Woman Magazine, the summer 2016 issue of Carolina Home + Garden and the August 2016 issue of The Laurel of Asheville.

 All web design, photographs, photo-styling by Caitley Symons.